anfelo/Todo-List/README.md

 # Todo-List
 Todo List Web app

-Hi, this is my first attempt of a todo list without the backend yet.
+This is a test.
+Getting started with github remote repositories.
 Cheers.